DtonesOD1/Capstone/README.md

 A look at the distribution of grip kits sold('Qty)by color:
 <img width="954" alt="Screen Shot 2023-01-29 at 8 36 27 PM" src="https://user-images.githubusercontent.com/93612651/215375793-e5a0ca18-6942-4644-8ba2-86412719073b.png">

+## <center> Data Prep</center>
-After the data was cleaned and we had a grasp of what the data entailed we began the modeling process.
+After the data was cleaned and we had a grasp of what the data entailed we began to prepare for the modeling process.
 I was attempting to be able to predict the average number of units sold per week using the quantity column.
 After an initial run at it, it was decided to remove the outliers and to split the data into a 80/20 train test set.
 With the dataset being 5 years long it was easy enough to make the most recent year as the test set.
 After that the dataset had be entered into datimetimeindex, formatted to W-sat, which sets the dates to weeks beginning on Saturday

 <img width="889" alt="Screen Shot 2023-01-29 at 8 53 03 PM" src="https://user-images.githubusercontent.com/93612651/215379681-8bedb6d8-5008-49c2-8c22-282909a63482.png">